About Institutional Repositories

 • Presentations, papers, and video recordings from Law School hosted conferences.

 • Student notes that have been published in our Widener Commonwealth Law Review.
+Please note: as part of Widener Law Commonwealth Digital Commons, Widener Commonwealth Law Review has its own subsection.

 • Student papers that have won an external scholarly competition.